 1. Definitely Not Content Tues 15 Sept, 9am: Will Hayward spoke last year.
 He’s really good.
 This time he’s talking about the cultural significance of the social web and why why we should all aim higher than “content” marketing.
 Continue reading →

 Next week is London Social Media Week.
 The fifth sixth time the event has taken place in London, and the first time founder Toby Daniels’ company, Crowdcentric, has been running the show directly.
 For previous events, Sam Michel’s Chinwag was in charge.
-I’ve live-blogged pretty much every time, and it’s been interesting to see the event grown in size and stature year on year.
+I’ve live-blogged pretty much every time, and it’s been interesting to see the event grow in size and stature year on year.

 Inevitably, the event has become more focused and commercial over the years.
 Like social media itself, it’s growing up.
 There are good and bad sides to that.
 People may gripe about inflated ticket prices and a monochrome agenda – but it’s more just the sheer size of the event that’s off-putting.
 If you look through this year’s agenda, there are plenty of gems to be found.